 What do we like to freeze in the water?

-What do we like to freeze for all of these great ice science activities?
-Plastic animals, cars, glass gems, glitter, sequins, magnets, super heroes, plastic coins, jewelry and stars.
+Some of the things you can include in your ice play are plastic animals, cars, glass gems, glitter, sequins, magnets, super heroes, plastic coins, jewelry and stars.
 We have also used feathers, real items from the beach, and pieces of our Christmas tree!
 The possibilities are endless.
-You can easily make any of these ice science melts with your child’s favorite themes.
+Our ice science activities make great early learning activities for all sorts of themes and seasons!

-This is a fun twist on the simple ice science activities with water.
-We love baking soda science activities, so I decide to try to freeze a baking soda dough mixture for melting!
+This is a fun twist on the simple ice activities with water.
+We love fizzing science experiments, so as a fun variation I decided to freeze a baking soda mixture for melting!
 Take a look!
 It’s very cool!
 So some of preschool ice activities below do include this fun fizzing baking soda and vinegar chemical reaction.

-Click on links below to read the full details on set up and play with these melting ice science ideas.
+Click on links below to read the full details on set up and play with these melting ice activities.

 Lemon and Lime Outdoor Ice Melt